Medical Students at Sovah Health

-The Sovah Health - Danville Medical Education Program hosts third and fourth-year medical students in a variety of rotations in hospital and physician-practice settings.
+The Sovah Health Medical Education Program hosts third-year and fourth-year medical students in a variety of rotations in hospital and physician practice settings.
 The program strives to provide a patient-centric, evidence-based medicine educational experience in which learners gain valuable skills in examination techniques, differential diagnoses & therapeutic planning.
 Under the mentorship of attending physicians, students learn to take a primary role in the care of their patients, participate in procedures, and gain professional interpersonal communication skills.
 Students work closely with interns, senior residents, residency faculty members, and local osteopathic and allopathic physicians who are “hands-on” and committed to providing the best possible learning experiences for learners in each discipline.

-Sovah Health - Danville is a core site for ten VCOM students for these third-year rotations: Internal Medicine I (Hospital Medicine), Internal Medicine II (Cardiology, Pulmonology), General Surgery, Family Medicine, Pediatrics, OB/GYN, Underserved Care, and Geriatrics (VCOM).
+Sovah Health - Danville is a core site for VCOM and LUCOM students for these third-year rotations: Internal Medicine I (Hospital Medicine), Internal Medicine II (Cardiology), General Surgery, Pediatrics, OB/GYN, Family Medicine, Family Medicine/OMM (VCOM), Underserved Care (LUCOM), and Geriatrics (VCOM).

 Fourth-year elective and audition rotations are available on a limited basis: Anesthesiology, Cardiology, Critical Care, ENT, Emergency Medicine, Family Medicine, Infectious Diseases, Inpatient Internal Medicine, Outpatient Internal Medicine, Nephrology, Orthopedic Surgery, Pain Management, Pulmonology, Urology.
 Additional rotations may be available upon request.